Joshua-Donovan/Azure-Policy-Examples/Microsoft.Network/virtualnetworks/virtualNetworkPeerings/README.md

 ### **"then": {}**

-Luckily the `then: {}` statement for this policy is simple, being designed as a **deny** policy it does not need to include resource changes for remediation and can simply take your choice of effect. ('deny', 'audit', 'disabled').
+Luckily the `then: {}` statement for this policy is simple, being designed as a **deny** policy it does not need to include resource changes for remediation[^11] and can simply take your choice of effect. ('deny', 'audit', 'disabled').

 ---
 ---